Efrat Lifshitz: Research and publications

 Coulomb and exchange interactions, and Landé g-factors in nanomaterials.
-Current research interests include investigating the role of surface-interface centers of core-shell nanocrystals in suppressing the interband Auger decay, developing and characterizing branched nanostructures, proving anisotropies in perovskite materials, and exposing the correlation between long-range magnetic order and optical properties of Van der Waal's materials.
-Lifshitz is also involved in corroborating her experimental research with theoretical modeling via Density Functional Theory (DFT) and effective mass approximation method.
+Current research interests include investigating the role of surface-interface centers of core-shell nanocrystals in suppressing the interband Auger decay, developing and characterizing branched nanostructures, proving anisotropies in perovskite materials, and exposing the correlation between long-range magnetic order and optical properties of van der Waals materials.
+Lifshitz is also involved in corroborating her experimental research with theoretical modeling via density functional theory (DFT) and effective mass approximation method.

 Efrat has over 260 scientific publications in the form of several original research articles, invited reviews, and book chapters.
 She also serves on the editorial board of many peer-reviewed journals.

 Lifshitz has been a fellow of the Freiburg Institute of Advanced Studies, University of Freiburg in 2015.
 She has also been a visiting professor at Columbia University, the University of Lyon1, the University of Hamburg, and the University of California, Berkeley.

 Efrat Lifshitz has won awards for her scientific contributions, including the Henry Taub Prizes for Academic Excellence, the 2016 Israel Vacuum Society Excellence Award for Research, and the Tenne Family Prize in 2015, which was awarded by the Israel Chemical Society in recognition of her pioneering work in the development of novel magneto-optical methodologies to study the properties of materials at the nanoscale, and UK-Israel Lectureship Award at Oxford University in 2015.